Scooby-Doo (film): Casting

 Actors Freddie Prinze Jr. and Sarah Michelle Gellar, who both previously worked together in I Know What You Did Last Summer (1997) and portray Fred and Daphne, are romantically involved in both the film and reality.
 This film marks the first time in the franchise's history where the characters are portrayed as a couple.
 The pair married shortly after the film was released.
 Prinze said of his character, "[He] always showed more arrogance than everyone else.
 So in the movie, I took the opportunity to make him as narcissistic and self-loving as possible."

 Jim Carrey was originally attached to play Shaggy, while Mike Myers also expressed interest in the role.
 Lochlyn Munro also auditioned for the role.
 The role was eventually given to Matthew Lillard.
 When asked about watching several cartoons before playing Shaggy, Lillard responded, "Everything I could get my hands on.
 If I ever have to see another episode of Scooby-Doo, it will be way too soon."
 Lillard would continue voicing Shaggy in the rest of the Scooby-Doo media starting in 2010, at the request of the character's original voice actor Casey Kasem, who had stepped down due to health issues; he would also poke fun at this appearance in the following year's Looney Tunes: Back in Action, where an animated Shaggy and Scooby voice their grievances over Lillard's portrayal during a lunch in the Warner Bros. studio cafeteria and threaten him to portray the character better in the sequel.
 Hadley Kay was selected by William Hanna to provide the voice of Scooby-Doo, but was later fired.
 Scott Innes was also going to voice Scooby in the film, but was replaced with Neil Fanning, an actor and stuntman who was performing in Warner Bros.
 Movie World's Police Academy Stunt Show at the time.
 Innes provided the voice of Scrappy, and also ad-libbed the character's dialogue for the ending scene when he is arrested.

+On January 30, 2001, it was announced that Rowan Atkinson was in talks to play the role of the villain Emile Mondavarious in the film.
 Isla Fisher, who played Mary Jane, grew up watching Scooby-Doo in Australia, and said that the "best part of making this movie was being part of an institution, something that has been in people's childhoods and is something that means a lot to a lot of people."
 Linda Cardellini, who played Velma, was also a fan of the Scooby-Doo series.

 Filming

-Principal photography began on February 13, 2001, and wrapped on June 1, 2001.
+Principal photography began on February 13, 2001.
 Filming took place throughout Queensland, Australia.
 Spooky Island was filmed on Tangalooma Island resort in Moreton Island.
 A life-sized puppet of Scooby was built by Jim Henson's Creature Shop, but was dropped in favor of animating the character entirely in computer-generated imagery.